aham-oudeis/Training/launch_school/Programming_Foundations/Notes/written_assessment.md

 The code returns `"hi there, Bob"` and does not output anything, because the local variable `a` is initialized to the string object `"hi there"` and we call the `<<` method on `a` and pass in the string `", Bob"` as an argument.
 Since `<<` method is destructive, it mutates the caller by appending the argument to the caller, i.e, the string object "hi there"  is mutated to `"hi there, Bob"`.
 This what is returned.

-This demonstrates the concept of object passing and mutating methods.
+This demonstrates the concept of variables as pointers and mutating methods.

 ### Example 3